QuIC: Quantum-Inspired Compound Adapters for Parameter Efficient Fine-Tuning: Introduction

-In this work, we introduce \emph{Quantum-Inspired Adapters}, a novel PEFT method inspired by Hamming-weight preserving quantum circuits~\cite{kerenidis2022quantum, Landman2022quantummethods, Cherrat2023quantumdeephedging}.
-Our approach constructs orthogonal adapters using compound matrices, focusing on compound orders up to a certain value \( k \) to ensure parameter efficiency.
-We evaluate our method on several tasks from the general language understanding evaluation (GLUE) benchmark ~\cite{wang2018glue} and on a subset of tasks from the visual task adaptation (VTAB) benchmark~\cite{zhai2019large}.
-Our experiments demonstrate that Quantum-Inspired Adapters achieve competitive performance while dramatically reducing the number of trainable parameters compared to existing PEFT methods like LoRA, OFT, and BOFT.
+In this work, we propose \emph{\textbf{Qu}antum-\textbf{I}nspired \textbf{C}ompound \textbf{Adapters}} (QuIC Adapters), a novel PEFT method inspired by Hamming-weight preserving quantum circuits~\citep{kerenidis2022quantum, Landman2022quantummethods, Cherrat2023quantumdeephedging}.
+With QuIC adapters, orthogonality is a native feature, and we focus on compound orders up to a certain constant \( K \) to ensure parameter efficiency.
+We evaluate our method on several datasets over a variety of domains.
+For language, vision, reasoning and math problems, we use the the General Language Understanding Evaluation (GLUE) benchmark~\citep{wang2018glue}, a subset of tasks from the Visual Task Adaptation (VTAB) benchmark~\citep{zhai2019large}, the Discrete Reasoning Over the text in the Paragraph (DROP) dataset~\citep{dua-etal-2019-drop}, and the MATH10K~\citep{hu2023llm} benchmark respectively.
+On the model side, we finetune the moderate size DeBERTaV3~\citep{he2021debertav3} for language and DINOv2-large for vision.
+For a larger model and for math and reasoning tasks we focus on LLaMA-7B~\citep{touvron_llama_2023}.
+Our experiments demonstrate that QuIC adapters achieve competitive performance while dramatically reducing the number of trainable parameters compared to existing PEFT methods like LoRA, OFT, BOFT and QuanTA, among others.